About Dr. Kellogg

 Dr. Kellogg is the Past-President of the Division on Addictions of the New York State Psychological Association (20015, 2011, 2005, 2001), and he was a co-director of the Harm Reduction and Mental Health Project at New York University.
 His writings and presentations have addressed such topics as schema therapy, Chairwork, addiction treatment, harm reduction, identity theory, and contingency management.
 More information about his thoughts on addiction treatment can be found at his webpage on Gradualism.

-In addition to an ongoing program of Transformational Chairwork training sessions that are held in New York City, Dr. Kellogg has given presentations or held trainings at the New York University Medical Center, the International Society of Schema Therapy Conference (2010/Berlin; 2012/New York; Vienna/2016), the New York Presbyterian Hospital, Columbia University, the British Psychological Society, National Association of Social Workers Addictions Institute (2012-2016, 2018), the Brooklyn Veterans Administration Medical Center, the Albert Ellis Institute, the Association for the Advancement of Gestalt Therapy Conference, the New York State Psychological Association Annual Conference, the New Jersey Schema Therapy Institute, the National Harm Reduction Conference (7th, 9th, 12th), Sierra Tucson/Fordham University, the Hellenic Society for the Advancement of Psychiatry and Related Sciences (Greece), the International Society for Schema Therapy Summer Training Program (Germany), the Universitäre Psychiatrische Kliniken, Institut fur Schematherapie Ostschweiz (Switzerland), Universität Basel (Switzerland), the NYU Cancer Anxiety Research Project, and the National Drugs Conference Ireland 2010.
+In addition to an ongoing program of Transformational Chairwork training sessions that are held in New York City, Dr. Kellogg has given presentations or held trainings at the New York University Medical Center, the International Society of Schema Therapy Conference (2010/Berlin; 2012/New York; Vienna/2016), the New York Presbyterian Hospital, Columbia University, the British Psychological Society, National Association of Social Workers Addictions Institute (2012-2016, 2018), the Brooklyn Veterans Administration Medical Center, the Albert Ellis Institute, the Association for the Advancement of Gestalt Therapy Conference, the New York State Psychological Association Annual Conference, the New Jersey Schema Therapy Institute, the National Harm Reduction Conference (7th, 9th, 12th), the Hellenic Society for the Advancement of Psychiatry and Related Sciences (Greece), the International Society for Schema Therapy Summer Training Program (Germany), the Universitäre Psychiatrische Kliniken, Institut fur Schematherapie Ostschweiz (Switzerland), Universität Basel (Switzerland), the NYU Cancer Anxiety Research Project, and the National Drugs Conference Ireland 2010.
 Other European workshops and presentations include the Klinikk for Psykologbehandling (Oslo, Norway – 2013, 2015, 2017), the Danish Gestalt Forum (Aarhus, Denmark, 2013), the Centrum Terapii Poznawczo-Behawioralnej (Warsaw, Poland, 2013), and at Compassionate Wellbeing (Derby, England, 2013).
 In 2014, He completed a five-city training tour of Australia.
 His 2015 and 2016 presentations included Psychiatry Grand Rounds at Jacobi Hospital (NYC), Substance Abuse Rounds at Bellevue Hospital (NYC), the NYSPA Division on Addictions Conference/The New School (NYC), Faculty Rounds at the NYU Child Study Center, and the Gestalt Associates for Psychotherapy Target Series.
 In 2017, he turned his focus to South America.
 First, he did a two-day training in Peru (Gestalt Grupo Perú); he then took part in the 2nd Congresso Wainer de Psicoterapias Cognitivas in Porto Alegre, Brazil.
-In 2018, he gave a two-day workshop in Seoul, South Korea that was sponsored by the METTAA Institute, a KIPHÆ-sponsored training in Montreal, Canada, and a one day workshop at Gestalt Associates for Psychotherapy.
+In 2018, he gave a two-day workshop in Seoul, South Korea that was sponsored by the METTAA Institute, a KIPHÆ-sponsored training in Montreal, Canada, and a one-day workshop at Gestalt Associates for Psychotherapy.
 Dr. Kellogg began 2019 with a presentations the Callen Lorde Community Health Center and at the Psychotherapy and Spirituality Institute and he went on to give presentations and workshops at the Australian Psychological Society Conference and the VIKOTE Kongresszus 2019 (Budapest, Hungary).
-2020 saw an on-line presentation at the ISST Inspire Conference in May and an on-line keynote presentation at the Compassionate Mind Foundation Conference in October.
-Along with his colleague, Amanda Garcia Torres, LMHC, he began his first on-line Chairwork Psychotherapy course at the end of the year.
+2020 saw an on-line presentation at the ISST Inspire Conference in May and an on-line keynote presentation at the Compassionate Mind Foundation Conference in October; in 2021, in collaboration with his colleague, Amanda Garcia Torres, LMHC, he presented at the 2021 International Society for Schema Therapy Virtual Summit and in the UK with Stanton Psychological Services.

 In addition, he provides frequent workshops on Chairwork in New York City.